Western Europe

 Tourists are not welcome everywhere anymore

-This is the area with the highest quality of life, where a deep historical heritage coexists with modern innovations.
-Special attention is paid to environmental issues, security is at high level and social cohesion is strong.
+Western Europe is the area with the highest quality of life, where a deep historical heritage coexists with modern innovations.
+People care about the environment, enjoy high safety, and have strong social ties.

 During the 2020s, the strategy of continuously boosting tourist number underwent a transformation in some of the most popular destinations.
-Some of these frequented destinations started to implement measures to deter certain visitors, whose actions cause harm to local communities.
+They began using measures to discourage visitors who harm local communities.
 Many city centers have become less viable for permanent living anymore, as real estate prices have surged, resulting in the replacement of local suppliers with international brands in restaurants, cafeterias and shops.

 I began my travels by hitchhiking to Paris and Amsterdam, which led to an Interrail journey through Italy, France, Portugal, and Spain.
 During my academic years, I also spent three months studying English in London.
 However, as I discovered more exotic locales outside of Europe, my interest in Western Europe waned considerably.

-Although I have visited every country in Western Europe, there are still many areas and sites that I have not yet explored.
+Although I have visited every country in Western Europe, there are still many areas, landmarks, attractions, and things to do that I have not yet explored.
 The northern regions of Scandinavia and the countryside of the United Kingdom are particularly high on my list of places to visit.

-If I had to identify a single country in Western Europe that has most captivated me, I would probably choose Iceland as my top pick.
+If I had to identify a single country in Western Europe that has most captivated me, I would probably choose Iceland as my top pick for its unforgettable highlights.

 This is primarily because it stands apart from mainland Europe, offering a remarkable fusion of stunning natural landscape, which includes glaciers, volcanos, waterfalls and hot springs.